100.5 Das Hitradio

-100,5 Das Hitradio is a radio station from Eupen, a town in the German speaking part of Belgium.
-The station is on the air since 1998 and broadcasts under the motto: "Die Super Hits der 80er, der 90er und das Beste von heute" (The Super Hits of the 80s, the 90s, and the Best of Today").
+100,5 Das Hitradio is a radio station from Eupen, a town in the German-speaking part of Belgium.
+The station has been on the air since 1998 and broadcasts under the motto: "Die Super Hits der 80er, der 90er und das Beste von heute" (The Super Hits of the 80s, the 90s, and the Best of Today").

 The station is owned by 40.8% by the BRF Medien AG in Eupen, 39.2% by Radio Salü in Saarbrücken, Germany, 10% by PFD Pressefunk GmbH.

 Listeners

 Target audience is about 1.1 million German-speaking people in the area of transmission between the age of 29 and 45.
 More than 400,000 people listen daily to 100.5 Das Hitradio.
 This station is the most listened to station in the German-speaking region and in southwestern North Rhine-Westphalia.

 Programmes

 100.5 plays the music mix of the most popular pop and rock songs of the last decades ("The Super Hits of the 80s, 90s and the best of today").